 The Graduate School

 The Graduate School is for all Master's and Doctoral students at Imperial College London.
 Students automatically become members when they register for a Postgraduate taught or research qualification at Imperial.
 More information on the support and services provided by the Graduate School is available online.

 Most departments will have a Postgraduate Welfare Advisor.
 Outside the Institute and Departments, the College provides extensive services for health, counselling, English language support, etc. Information about these services are available on the current student pages.

 Student Welfare Officers

-The Student / Staff Committee have three student Welfare Officers (Louis Hennequin, Lily Peck and Galina Jönsson) who you can speak to at any time.
-They have also set up a form for you to submit any concerns or issues privately and, if you choose, anonymously which you can find in the newsletter.
+The Student / Staff Committee have two student Welfare Officers (Lily Peck and Galina Jönsson) who you can speak to at any time.
+They have also set up a form for you to submit any concerns or issues privately.